gantian127/landslide_usecase/README.md

 topography and soil datasets to calculate the landslide susceptibility for a study area in Puerto Rico when Hurricane Maria hit the island on September 20th, 2017.

-This Jupyter Notebook is part of the work for a research paper ["CSDMS Data Components: data-model integration tools for Earth surface processes modeling"](https://doi.org/10.5194/gmd-2023-127).
+This Jupyter Notebook is part of the work for a research paper by Gan et al.
+["CSDMS Data Components: data-model integration tools for Earth surface processes modeling"](https://doi.org/10.5194/gmd-2023-127).